Defining modules

 tip

-can be added to the symbol table in order to
+When redefining a top-level module binding, the binding being redefined can be added to the symbol table in order to retain its symbols.
+For example:

 Where a list occurs, it must contain only non-null, unannotated strings and symbols.